ComScore

 7. Iceberg

-Crisp, watery and refreshing, this dense head of lettuce is the go-to if you want your greens to stay crunchy in the fridge for a while (hey, no judgment).
-Unwashed iceberg lettuce that’s stored in a plastic bag will keep two weeks in the refrigerator—twice as long as most other lettuces.
+Crisp, juicy and refreshing with the mild and neutral taste of spring water, this dense head of lettuce is the go-to if you want your greens to stay crunchy in the fridge for a while (hey, no judgment).
+Unwashed iceberg lettuce that’s stored in a plastic bag will keep two weeks in the refrigerator—twice as long as most other types of lettuce.
 It’s a classic component of the wedge salad, but can also be shredded into fine strips (aka shredduce) and added to sandwiches or burgers.

 different types of lettuce: Little gem